gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    This document describes the usage of the Datagram Transport Layer Security (DTLS) protocol to protect user messages sent over the Stream Control Transmission Protocol (SCTP).
-It is an improved update of the existing rfc6083.
+It is an improved update of the existing RFC 6083.

    DTLS over SCTP provides mutual authentication, confidentiality, integrity protection, and replay protection for applications that